oscbyspro/DiffableTextViews/README.md

 # DiffableTextViews

-An framework for as-you-type formatting of text bound to appropriate data types.
+An open-source package for as-you-type formatting and conversion of text/values.

 ![DiffableAmountTextField.gif](Assets/DiffableAmountTextField.gif)